Urban-Analytics-Technology-Platform/demoland-web/README.md

 ```
 cd web
 npm install
-npm run dev  # defaults to port 5173
+npm run dev
 ```

+Vite (the build tool this app uses) defaults to port 5173, so the web app is again accessible via http://localhost:5173.
+Vite's hot module replacement feature also allows you to instantly view changes in the web browser when code is modified, which is a really nice touch.

+In fact, most of the app works without the backend.
+However, to create your own scenarios and calculate their impacts, you will need to launch the backend as well.
-For the backend, `cd` back into the top-level repository and:
+In a new terminal window, `cd` into the top-level repository and:

 ```
 cd demoland_engine